-- the type of investors: the net asset value of a vehicle offered exclusively to qualified investors may be calculated less often than a vehicle offered primarily to retail investors; - the investment strategy (proportion of real estate assets); - · breakdown of real estate assets.
+- the type of investors: the net asset value of a vehicle offered exclusively to qualified investors may be calculated less often than a vehicle offered primarily to retail investors; - the investment strategy (proportion of real estate assets); - the breakdown of real estate assets.

-Q93.
+Q96.
 How should an OPCI's incorporation costs be recognised?

-An OPCI's incorporation costs primarily include registration rights, fees related to incorporation as well as various costs involved in the legal publication formalities (registry and publication costs).
+An OPCI's incorporation costs primarily include registration taxes, fees related to incorporation as well as various costs arising out of the legal publication formalities (registry and publication costs).